jjeamin/jjeamin.github.io/tabs/about.md

 **journal**

-- Filter Combination Learning for Convolutional Neural Network
+- Filter Combination Learning for CNN model compression
   + Jaemin Jeong, Jiho Cho and Jeong-Gun Lee
   + Accepted in the Journal of ICT-Express (SCIE), 2021